xgrois/EFCoreSamples/CA.M2M.Modern/README.md

 -   Data model is "more OOP like".
 Intermediate objects don't make sense in OOP.
 -   Queries are simpler (no need to be aware of join table)

+Disadvantages:

+-   I think you cannot define the name of the join table.
+It might be something you want for naming conventions.
+For instance, in this sample, the generated table name breaks naming conventions.

 Limitations:

 -   If you need to include extra properties in your DB join table beyond the 2 FKs,